5 Human Resource New Years Resolutions for your Business

 Assembling the strongest possible workforce is one of the biggest challenges facing any HR department.
-As such, all Human Resource management teams must focus on this goal.
+All Human Resource management teams must focus on this goal.

 A strong workforce is the greatest asset any company ever possesses.
 Do not forget it.

 There are many reasons to adopt paperless employee handbooks.
 For starters, it helps the company reduce its carbon footprint.
 Just like clients, employees care about this.
 In fact, research shows that 40% of millennials choose an employer because of sustainability.
-The ability to deliver handbooks digitally means they can be updated in real-time.
+The ability to deliver handbooks digitally means we can update them in real-time.

-On a side note, it means that workers will be able to access handbooks at all times.
+On a side note, it means that workers will access handbooks at all times.

 We know, you’re pretty bored of hearing it by now.
 However, COVID compliance has been a priority for all Human Resource management experts.
 This will continue into 2022.

 Ultimately, following the latest COVID guidelines will be essential at all times.
 However, studies earlier this year showed that one in three office workers would rather quit than return to the office after WFH schemes end.
-Taking issues like this, and the changing landscape due to new variants can help HR managers make far more calculated decisions.
+Taking issues like this, and the changing landscape because of new variants can help HR managers make far more calculated decisions.

 Aside from serving your workers, it’ll help you avoid enforced downtime or fines.

 Every person who has an employment contract should want to perform to their full potential.
 Sadly – and you’ll definitely relate to this – most don’t.
-Finding ways to tackle this is key.
+Tackling this is key.

 And when you know that the processes have been improved, you’ll gain peace of mind.